This is a sponsored post I wrote for USFRA (US Farmers and Ranchers Alliance). All opinions are my own.

 In the case of glyphosate (Roundup) resistant plants, a gene was taken from a petunia plant (that was naturally resistant to glyphosate) and placed into plants such as corn, soybeans and sugar beets.
 These GE crops were now resistant to glyphosate or Roundup and it revolutionized weed control.

 Today, we apply a pre-planting herbicide and then when our corn is about 12 inches high, we apply one more application of herbicide that includes Roundup and other companion herbicides (to help with weed resistance).
 The amount we apply is equivalent to less than two soda cans over an acre (an acre is about the size of a football field).
 It is another four to five weeks before the beginning of visible ear of corn.

 That’s it.
 No cultivating, no more spraying.

-The biggest benefit we see in using GE technology is we use LESS pesticides and our yields are better because of less pressure from insects and weeds.
+The biggest benefit we see in using in our genetically engineered crops is we use LESS pesticides and our yields are better because of less pressure from insects and weeds.
 We use fewer resources because we are making fewer trips over the fields.
 And to me that makes GE technology very sustainable.

 GE technology is truly a win for the environment, our soils and ourselves.

 As a farmer, we are continually looking for ways to be more environmentally friendly while enhancing our crops.